nawaid2003/recorder-flutter/README.md

-# Pesuvl_Assignment
+# Fluter-recorder

-Pesuvl_Assignment is a Flutter-based application that provides a seamless experience for recording, managing, and sharing audio files.
+Flutter-recorder is a Flutter-based application that provides a seamless experience for recording, managing, and sharing audio files.

 ## Features